 The Prophet ๏ทบ experienced profound sadness.
 After the death of his wife Khadijah (RA) and his uncle Abu Talib in the same year, the companions called it "The Year of Sorrow" (Aam al-Huzn).
 Even the greatest human who ever lived knew grief, loss, and heaviness of heart.

-If you are struggling with depression, your faith is not broken.
+If you are struggling with depression in Islam, your faith is not broken.
 You are human โ and Islam has guidance for exactly this.

 Important Disclaimer

 This article provides Islamic and general guidance.
 Depression can be a serious medical condition.
 If you are experiencing persistent sadness, please also consult a qualified mental health professional.
-Seeking help is not weakness โ it is wisdom.
+Seeking help is not weakness โ it is wisdom, and Islam encourages it: the Prophet ๏ทบ said "Make use of medical treatment, for Allah has not made a disease without appointing a remedy for it." โ (Abu Dawud)

 Allah says: "Verily, in the remembrance of Allah do hearts find rest." โ (Surah Ar-Ra'd 13:28)